ligreman/kong-proxy-cache-redis-plugin/README.md

 ## Cache TTL

 TTL for serving the cached data.
-Kong sends a `X-Cache-Status` with value `Refresh` if the resource was found in cache, but could not satisfy the request, due to Cache-Control behaviors or reaching its hard-coded cache_ttl threshold.
+Kong sends a `X-Cache-Status` with value:

+- `Refresh` if the resource was found in cache, but could not satisfy the request, due to Cache-Control behaviors or reaching its hard-coded cache_ttl threshold.
+- `ByPass` if the request was not cacheable.
+- `Hit` if the request was cacheable, and a cached value was found and returned.
+- `Miss` if the request was cacheable, and no cached value was found.

 ## Storage TTL